novalabiotech/novalabiotech.github.io/content/products/ovasure.md

 5. How do I use the Ovasure test kit?
 - Collect urine in the provided container, use the dropper to add 3 drops to the sample well, and read the results within 5 minutes.
 6. When should I start testing during my cycle?
-- It depends on length of your menstrural cycle.
-For a typical 28-day cycle, start testing on the 12th day. {{< ovasure-calculator id=faq >}}
+- It depends on length of your menstrural cycle. {{< ovasure-calculator id=faq >}}.
+If your cycle length is less than 21 or greater than 40, consult your gynecologist.
 7. What do the results mean?
 - Two pink lines on C & T indicate a positive result.
 One line on C or a faint line on T means you need to keep testing.
 No lines or a single line on T indicates an invalid result, so use a new test.
 8. How long should I continue testing if I keep getting negative results?